 In early 2020, it became evident that there was a global outbreak of SARS-CoV-2, a novel strain of coronavirus that causes Coronavirus disease (COVID-19).
 At the onset, the Company experienced significant negative impacts on many aspects of its business.
 These effects included a delay in the launch of the VAR 200 Phase 2a trials as potential patient participants would not be willing to risk going into a facility for the trials.
 In addition, the private funding markets faltered, which deprived the Company of the necessary liquidity to fund the business.
 As a result, management implemented significant cost reduction measures to continue until economic conditions improved.
 In 2021, the Company secured additional funding by issuing new unsecured convertible promissory notes.
 In early 2022, the Company began reviewing additional financing strategies, fundings and deals with other investors, although there can be no assurance that the Company will be successful in closing any such deals.
-The full extent of COVID-19's future impact on the Company's operations and financial condition remains uncertain.
-A prolonged COVID-19 outbreak could have a material adverse impact on the Company's results of operations, financial condition and liquidity, including the timing and ability of the Company to progress its clinical development initiatives.
+The full extent of COVID-19's future impact on the Company's operations and financial condition and liquidity, including the timing and ability of the Company to progress its clinical development initiatives.
 The financial statements do not include any adjustments that might result from the outcome of this uncertainty.